ETCBC/SeeingTheWords/README.md

 * Pandas (for CSV file handling)
 * PIL or OpenCV (for image handling)
 * analyzeppl for analysis
-* imprt the imagekit before image processing as follows:
+* import the imagekit before image processing as follows:
 ```python
     from imagekitio import ImageKit
 ```